Wellbeing. Present Moment. Awareness.

 Mindfulness found me

-Then mindfulness ‘stuff’ started to appear everywhere – emails, adverts, people, and training courses, and there were lots of reasons for me following up on these and really embracing mindfulness:
+And suddenly mindfulness ‘stuff’ started to appear everywhere – emails, adverts, people, and training courses, and there were lots of reasons for me following up on these and really embracing mindfulness:

 - I wanted to be more aware of how I am, how I’m feeling, what thoughts I have and how others ‘are’.